qiscus/qiscus-sdk-android/docs/index.md

   Qiscus Secret Key)
 ```

-To make this easier, we provide sample backends in PHP [[PHP sample identity token](https://bitbucket.org/qiscus/qiscus-sdk-php/src/ff4f04a59100/?at=master)] You can use any other language or platform
+To make this easier, we provide sample backends in [PHP](https://bitbucket.org/qiscus/qiscus-sdk-jwt-sample/src/master/).
+You can use any other language or platform.

+> Note :
+JWT Sample backend in PHP can be found by clicking this [link](https://bitbucket.org/qiscus/qiscus-sdk-jwt-sample/src/master/)

 * Step 2 : Start to get a **Nonce **